 - Photo gallery

 So throw out your Critical Mass blu-rays.
 Even if you prefer that older transfer, Scream's included it, too.
 Throw out your Anchor Bay blu-rays; all their new content has been ported over along with everyone else's content and all new stuff.
 Throw away most of your old DVDs, and really, don't bother tracking down those last couple featurettes unless you're just collecting for collecting's sake.
-Scream Factory has the best transfer, the best audio options, and by far the best and most comprehensive special features.
-Scream warned us to manage our expectations, but unless someone unearths some rare film elements and mounts an extensive restoration, I can't imagine anyone topping this release.
-Certainly, as it stands, it is our definitive edition; Scream Factory has done it.
+And now, you can throw out your old Scream set, too.
+Because their '22 release is easily the definitive edition, with the best picture, sound and even the most extras.